Case Study: Managing DBS renewals

 Establishing who needs a DBS check

 Your organisation's safeguarding policy and internal policies are the starting place for determining the scope of who in your organisation is required to have DBS checks and how often those checks are carried out.
-Since a DBS check is technically only valid on the day that it is produced, churches will periodically re-check people - perhaps every 2-3 years, or sooner if there is a cause for concern.
-While not always practical, ideally a DBS check should be carried out before someone begins working with children or vulnerable adults at risk, however, some policies may allow for certain "known" people to work in a supervised role while their DBS check is being completed.
+Since a DBS check is technically only valid on the day it is produced, churches will periodically re-check people, perhaps every 2-3 years - or sooner if there is a cause for concern.
+While not always practical, ideally, a DBS check should be carried out before someone begins working with children or vulnerable adults at risk.
+However, some policies may allow for certain "known" people to work in a supervised role while their DBS check is being completed.

 Typically DBS checks are required for people serving in ministries (either in a paid or voluntary capacity) that work with children or vulnerable adults at risk.
 Do be aware that the DBS is very strict on which roles are covered by a DBS and it is unlawful to request a DBS for someone not in an eligible role.

-You may already have each of the above "groupings" of people tagged in your Address Book or Children module, or they may exist as Ministries in your Rotas module, or defined as Roles in the Small Groups module.
-If not, you can easily create Ministries in your Rotas module and assign people to those ministries (you don't have to create rotas for ministries if that's not applicable e.g. trustees, interns); or if you don't have the Rotas or Small Groups module, you can create Fixed Tags for those groupings.
+You may already have each of the above "groupings" of people tagged in your Address Book or Children module, they may exist as Ministries in your Rotas module or defined as Roles in the Small Groups module.
+If not, you can easily create Ministries in your Rotas module and assign people to those ministries (you don't have to create rotas for ministries if that's not applicable, e.g. trustees, interns) or if you don't have the Rotas or Small Groups module, you can create Fixed Tags for those groupings.

 Here's an example of the Smart Tag conditions you might have.
 What you want to aim for is a single Smart Tag that matches all people who are in eligible roles requiring a DBS: -